clawson62/Games/README.md

 # Games

 ## Heros and Castles
-### This game availible on iOS and Android features a mideval PvC "defense" style combat and strategy.
+### This game availible on iOS and Android features a mideval PvC defense style combat and strategy.

 #### v0.9

+## Quiz Up
+### This trivia app has hundreds of catagories in every nook and cranny of societal knowledge.